- You are here:

 Remember to discuss your options at home as well although when you make your final choices it must be your decision because you are the one who has got to put in all the hard work.

-Teaching staff have their own views on your suitability for their subject and have put forward a recommendation on a 1-4 scale: where 4 means that you are highly unlikely to be able to do that subject.
+Teaching staff have their own views on your suitability for their subject and have put forward a recommendation on a 1-4 scale(issued in January 2017).

 We ask you to make three option choices.